 In the Absorb LMS, there are two ways to divide Users -by Departments and by Groups.
 Departments and Groups can be combined to allow greater flexibility when managing your learners, deploying training activities, documentation and reporting.
 There are some significant differences between these two structures and we have noted the differences below.

-Departments are the rigid structure of your LMS, with clear rules so you know what to expect.
-In the Departments report, each Department has a parent and child where applicable.
-So careful thought when deciding on the Department structure is highly recommended before any other decision is made.
+Departments are defined by the rigid structure of your LMS, with clear rules so you know what to expect.
+In the Departments report, you can view each Department, the parent and a child department if one has been created.
+Careful thought when deciding on the Department structure is highly recommended before any other decision is made.
 If you have specific reporting needs for particular bodies of Users, you will likely want to set them up into Departments in order to utilize the granularity provided by Absorb reports when it comes to the ability to report by Department.

 Once your Group is set up, you can utilize it in a number of ways to produce more efficient workflows.
 For example, you could make several Courses available to a Group for self-enrollment.